 There is an active legal argument as to whether the current GM can technically be held liable for injuries and damages that occurred before 2009, when the company went through a much-publicized bankruptcy and government bailout.
 As part of that process, GM was provided with a liability shield for all claims prior to the date of the bankruptcy.

 Lawyers on both sides dispute the impact this should have on the current ignition switch controversy, but this will be a closely watched aspect of the case.

 Know Your Rights

-If the driver or occupant was killed, surviving families members may file a wrongful death lawsuit.
+Furthermore, if the driver or occupant was killed, surviving family members may file a wrongful death lawsuit.